b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 ...

+* Mitchell, Dr. George (1997).
+'Blue Guide: Southern India'.
+First edition.
+London, England, U.K.: A&C Black (Publishers) Ltd. ISBN 0713641584.

+**Purport:**<br>
+This work, ostensibly a tour-guide, is produced by a researcher-scholar who has done extensive fieldwork and is intricately knowledgeable in the built environment and architecture of India.
+This work, incidentally, though unfortunately not topographical, provides a decent survey of the lay of the land.
+Useful, for one doing parikrama on-foot.

 ### MITTAL, S.; *et al* ###

 * Mittal, Sushil & Thursby, Gene R. (eds.)
 (2005, 2004).
 ‘The Hindu World’.
 New York, N. Y., U. S. A.: Routledge (an imprint of the Taylor & Francis Group).
 ISBN 0203644700 (ebook).
 Source: xxx